 Year Elected to Office and Number of Terms Served

-Moore was elected to the City Council in November 2009 to begin her first term January 2010, and was elected to a second term in November 2013 for a term to begin January 2014.
+Moore was elected to the City Council in November 2009 to begin her first term January 2010, re-elected to a second term in November 2013, and a third term beginning January 2019.

 Education and Background

 Raised in Tipton, Iowa, Moore moved to Oskaloosa in 1971.
 She has a BA from the University of Iowa, a MA from Drake with an additional 30 hours from Drake which provided additional training for effective teaching and working with at-risk students.